-This soup echoes the distant days spent in training at Toshoji temple in Japan, where meals are traditionally served on long, low, narrow tables with 7 to 14 monks /guests kneeling either side, one big soup pot in the middle and a rice cooker perched on the tatami mat floor.
-The navigation skill it took to pass the soup bowls up the table to the pot and back down again was impressive – let alone the fact that every bowl was identical.
-The only way of knowing was to keep a watchful eye on whose palms were together in gassho as their bowl arrived at the soup pot, or keep your hands in gassho if you didn’t want to lose your bowl on its way back.
+This soup echoes the days spent in training at Toshoji temple in Japan, where meals are often served on long, low, narrow tables with seven to fourteen monks and guests kneeling on either side, one big soup pot in the middle and a rice cooker perched on the tatami mat floor.
+The navigation skill it took to pass the soup bowls up the table to the pot and back down again was impressive – let alone that every bowl looked the same.
+The only way of knowing was to keep a watchful eye on whose palms were together in gassho as their bowl arrived at the soup pot, or if it was your bowl, keep your hands in gassho if you didn’t want to lose it on its way back.

 Food donations from the temple’s members were usually seasonal – meaning at times there wasn’t much to cook with besides common vegetables.
 On those occasions, cabbages and onions took the starring role and could meekly shine.
-Often highly under-rated in our consumer society – where more interesting produce is shipped in from distant continents – they both tasted surprisingly sweet and delicate against the bold backdrop of red miso.
+Often highly under-rated – espcially as we have such interesting produce shipped in from distant continents in our supermarkets- they both tasted surprisingly sweet and delicate against the bold backdrop of red miso.
 A marvellous winter soup that warms the cockles of your soul.

 A little sea salt brings out the flavours without having to use too much miso, but if you like it stronger, feel free to add more miso a spoonful at a time.

 If you want a more authentic taste, and don’t purport to being a vegetarian, try adding a dash of bonito (fish) powder to the initial stock.

 60 g (4 tablespoons) red (aka) miso, or to taste

 250 ml (1 cup) cold water

 1 medium onion

 7 x 7 cm (3 x 3”) piece of konbu (kelp)